-- test and clean (by vacuuming or dusting) smoke alarms at least once every 12 months - advise the property owner/manager if there is any issue with the alarm (apart from batteries) - allow the property owner/manager right of entry to install/test smoke alarms - not remove a smoke alarm, remove the battery (other than to replace it) or do anything to reduce the effectiveness of the alarm (e.g. paint or cover it).
+- test and clean (by vacuuming or dusting) smoke alarms at least once every 12 months - replace any flat or nearly flat batteries

+- advise the property owner/manager if there is any issue with the alarm (apart from batteries) - allow the property owner/manager right of entry to install/test smoke alarms - not remove a smoke alarm, remove the battery (other than to replace it) or do anything to reduce the effectiveness of the alarm (e.g. paint or cover it).